JulioDeLeon/TwitchyDemo/README.md

 ./Main

 What needs to be improved for this project:

 Graceful exit of the program.
-(I'm lazy)

 More effective commenting.

 cabal....